WellAdvised/BicepDemo/README.md

-﻿# Azure Infrastructure as Code
+# Azure Infrastructure as Code

+# How to run

-# Or an Az Ad grp object id
+Grab your users object id
 $sqlAdminsObjectId = (Get-AzContext).Account.ExtendedProperties.HomeAccountId.Split('.')[0]

 New-AzSubscriptionDeployment `